-- 5.2.1.3.
+5.2.1.3.
 Interview Locations.
 Choosing the correct interview location can prevent a myriad of problems.
 The IG should provide a private interview room.
 In general, it is preferable to interview a witness at the IG-provided room rather than at the witness's duty location.
 If the witness is located at another installation or location, you have several options: (1) personally interview the witness at their location to observe their demeanor, which can be an important indicator of truthfulness; (2) delay the interview until the witness returns, if their absence is temporary and time permits; (3) conduct a telephonic interview; (4) mail, e-mail or fax the witness written questions and have them provide a sworn, written response; or (5) ask the witness to provide a sworn statement.
 In general, if a face-to-face interview is simply not possible, telephonic interviews are the best option.
 However, the IO can arrange to have an IG at the witness's location observe the witness's demeanor during the interview and verify the identity of the witness.
-If a telephone interview of a subject is conducted, you still must arrange to hand off the subject to the commander or a representative (See paragraph 5.2.1.9) - 5.2.1.4.
+If a telephone interview of a subject is conducted, you still must arrange to hand off the subject to the commander or a representative (See paragraph 5.2.1.9).

+5.2.1.4.
 Testimony Format.
-All witnesses must be placed under oath before testifying.
-This puts the witness on notice that the investigation is a serious matter and lets him or her know he or she could be criminally liable for failing to tell the truth.
-AFI 90-301, Attachments 7, 8, and 9 have interview formats for witnesses that include oaths.
+All witnesses must be placed under oath before testifying.12 This puts the witness on notice that the investigation is a serious matter and lets him or her know he or she could be criminally liable for failing to tell the truth.
+AFCRPSG, Attachments 6, 7, and 8 have interview formats for witnesses that include oaths.
 Explain to the witness before the read-in that you will be asking the witness to swear or affirm (the main difference being that affirming does not include the phrase "so help you God.")
-If a witness, previously sworn, must be re-interviewed, you do not need to readminister the oath, but can simply remind the witness that he or she is still under oath and obtain the witness's acknowledgement that he or she understands.
-All witness interviews should be recorded.
-You must arrange to transcribe the testimony of the complainant, subject/suspect, and all key witnesses.
-Digital recorders and computer software can make transcription easier and less expensive, and are now considered the norm in IG investigations.
+If a witness, previously sworn, must be re-interviewed, you do not need to re-administer the oath, but can simply remind the witness that he or she understands.
+All witness interviews should be recorded.13 You must arrange to transcribe the testimony of the complainant, subject/suspect, and all key witnesses.14 Digital recorders and computer software can make transcription easier and less expensive, and are now considered the norm in IG investigations.
 For witnesses whose testimony is not a central part of the investigation, summarized testimony may be acceptable at the discretion of the appointing authority.
 Summarized testimony does not mean that the testimony is not recorded.
 All testimony should be recorded and a determination made during or before drafting the ROI if verbatim testimony is needed from each witness interviewed.
 Summarized testimony carries less evidentiary weight because it is essentially a third party translation to the reader of the report.
 See Attachment 5 for a template for summarized testimony.

-&lt;sup>14 AFI 90-301, Paragraph 3.42.
+13 AFI 90-301, Paragraph 3.42.2.3

-&lt;sup>15 AFI 90-301, Paragraph 3.42.2
+14 AFI 90-301, Paragraph 3.42.2.4